decaporg/decap-cms/website/content/docs/add-to-your-site.md

 This is the post body, where I write about our last chance to party before the Y2K bug destroys us all.
 ```

-Given this example, our `collections` settings would look like this in `config.yml`:
+Given this example, our `collections` settings would look like this in your NetlifyCMS `config.yml` file:

 ```yaml
 collections: